Hoodster/skygate-task/README.md

-# recruitment task for SkyGate
+# recruitment task for SkyGate forked from Michał Porowiec